ajaykumarns/ajaykumarns.github.io/content/posts/crewai-local-models/index.md

 - **Chapter Researcher**: Researches specific chapter topics.
 - **Senior Writer**: Writes individual chapters based on the research.

 Each agent runs sequentially, and the output is passed to the next agent.
 The working script and instructions for running it are available on [GitHub](https://github.com/ajaykumarns/snippets/blob/main/crewai_bookwriter/book_writer.py).
 I recommend checking out the README and trying it yourself.
-If running locally isn’t feasible, OpenAI or Gemini API calls are suggested (and are likely much faster).
+If running locally isn't feasible, OpenAI or Gemini API calls are suggested (and are likely much faster).

 ## Local Model Performance